Fan Ju — A Remarkable Strategist and A Vengeful Politician

 Silver Shoe Sole of Warring States Period — Gansu Antique Archaeology Institute (Photo by Dongmaiying)

-Bai Qi and Fan Ju’s disagreement and departure slowed down Qin’s expansion and gave other kingdoms some time to unite and develop.
+Bai Qi and Fan Ju’s disagreement and departure slowed Qin’s expansion and gave other kingdoms time to unite and develop.

 But their efforts set a solid foundation for the State Qin’s hegemony.